rcap107/retrieve-merge-predict/README.md

 # binary case
 python prepare_metadata.py -s binary data/binary/
 ```
-Running the indexing step takes about ~15 minutes on our cluster.
+Running the indexing step for `wordnet` takes about ~30 minutes on our cluster.

 ## Running the experiments
 The sample script `example_config.sh` runs a single, shortened run: the results will not necessarily be accurate, but it
 simplifies debugging.
+If all the previous steps were successful, the script should run without errors in a few minutes.

-To run the experiments reported in the paper, run the `./run_experiments.sh` script.
+To run the experiments reported in the paper, use the `./run_experiments.sh` script.
 Note that running all the experiments
 can take a very long time.

 ## Studying the results